rweddell/TutoringMaterials/ProjectPrompts/PythonPaint.md

 - Define a function called choose_color

->EHANCEMENTS:
+### EnHANCEMENTS:
     > Implement a 'clear' button that will delete all
     > Implement an eraser button (consider what it might actually mean to erase something in pixel form)
     > Implement a button which will change the size of the brush